datasciencecampus/coffee-and-coding/README.md

 ### Coffee & Coding Schedule

 Please note *events are restricted to ONS employees*, unless individual approval has been given.
-[Sign up](https://www.eventbrite.co.uk/) to the next event.
+[Sign up](https://www.eventbrite.co.uk/e/ras-coffee-morning-coffee-coding-tickets-52709304950) to the next event.
+Please note that currently events are going to be held in ONS Newport without skyping to Titchfield and London, if you have any comments please get in touch.

 |Date| Time | Room | Title | Presenter | Abstract|
 |:--------------|:----|:---|:---------|:--------------------|:-------------------------------|